Omar (TV series): Receptions from Islamic religious scholars

 Salman al-Awda, Yūsuf al-Qaraḍawī, Yasir Qadhi, Alī al-Sallabī and Khaled al-Musleh viewed the series positively.

-Zakir Naik gave a mixed review of the series, in a video of his official YouTube channel, he said, "99.9% drama or movie in the name of Islam today is not 100% Islamic and no one can give fatwa that watching them are halal.
-If you can live without seeing them, then don't see it.
-Read Quran and sahih hadith, it will be best and harmfree option.
-But if any Muslim is hooked on watching Hollywood and Bollywood movies and dramas and feels too much hard to reject the habit of watching them, then it will be lesser sin for them in watching these series than seeing Hollywood and Bollywood vulgarism and obscenity...Firstly I will suggest them to watch The Message movie, then I will suggest them to watch Omar series...
-There is a series called Omar series, made on the life of Caliph Omar, made by MBC, funded by Qatar Foundation.
-There are not all things Islamic, there are ladies without hijab, there is music in it.
-But the verse of Quran they quoted somehow, it is wonderful, most of the hadith are authentic, a few of them are problematic."
+Indian Islamic preacher Zakir Naik gave a mixed review of the series.
+In a video on his official YouTube channel, he recommended Muslims not to watch any TV series or movies, but said that if they can't resist the habit completely, they should watch TV series like Omar and films like The Message.

-In reaction of Naik's view about the series, Assim Al-Hakim said, "This is like saying masturbation is better than fornication!
-Or calling that drinking wine, gambling and other different sins are better than shirk or kufr!
+In reaction to Naik's view about the series, Saudi Salafi cleric Assim Al-Hakim said: "This is like saying masturbation is better than fornication!
+Or saying that drinking wine, gambling and other different sins are better than shirk or kufr!
 What kind of logic is this?".

 International broadcasting

 The series later has been broadcast in the television channels of different countries such as Turkey, Indonesia, Kosovo, Iran, Tunisia, Egypt etc. either dubbed or with native subtitle.